encode/django-rest-framework/docs/api-guide/serializers.md

 If any of the validation fails, then the method should raise a `serializers.ValidationError(errors)`.
 Typically the `errors` argument here will be a dictionary mapping field names to error messages.

 The `data` argument passed to this method will normally be the value of `request.data`, so the datatype it provides will depend on the parser classes you have configured for your API.

+## Serializer Inheritance

+Similar to Django forms, you can extend and reuse serializers through inheritance.
+This allows you to declare a common set of fields or methods on a parent class that can then be used in a number of serializers.
+For example,

+    class MyBaseSerializer(Serializer):
+        my_field = serializers.CharField()

+        def validate_my_field(self):
+            ...

+    class MySerializer(MyBaseSerializer):
+        ...

+Like Django's `Model` and `ModelForm` classes, the inner `Meta` class on serializers does not implicitly inherit from it's parents' inner `Meta` classes.
+If you want the `Meta` class to inherit from a parent class you must do so explicitly.
+For example:

+    class AccountSerializer(MyBaseSerializer):
+        class Meta(MyBaseSerializer.Meta):
+            model = Account

+Typically we would recommend *not* using inheritance on inner Meta classes, but instead declaring all options explicitly.

+Additionally, the following caveats apply to serializer inheritance:

+* Normal Python name resolution rules apply.
+If you have multiple base classes that declare a `Meta` inner class, only the first one will be used.
+This means the child’s `Meta`, if it exists, otherwise the `Meta` of the first parent, etc.
+* It’s possible to declaratively remove a `Field` inherited from a parent class by setting the name to be `None` on the subclass.

+        class MyBaseSerializer(ModelSerializer):
+            my_field = serializers.CharField()

+        class MySerializer(MyBaseSerializer):
+            my_field = None

+    However, you can only use this technique to opt out from a field defined declaratively by a parent class; it won’t prevent the `ModelSerializer` from generating a default field.
+To opt-out from default fields, see [Specifying which fields to include](#specifying-which-fields-to-include).

 ## Dynamically modifying fields